luciochen233/CSE400-Docs/docs/guide/part4.md

-# 四: Control the motor on our Robot
+# 四: Control the Motor on our Robot

 ::: warning TODO
 TODO